CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-default-software.md

 ### Accessing RStudio

 The computing environment i.e. virtual desktop (visible from your browser) is isolated from the internet.
 For example, you can open a Firefox web browser in your virtual desktop but not access any site online.
 At this moment, you will also not be able to access any repositories directly.
-To open R Studio for data analysis the following steps are requires:
+To open R Studio for data analysis the following steps are required:

 1. Open the terminal and launch RStudio with: